liiamarl/6-axis-robot-V2/README.md

 if you want to check how i programmed the robot, the most interresting parts are in robot_maths.py and robot_class.py.

 everything in this repository is published under the general public license GNU version 2.

+if anyone actually want to built it, contact me on reddit (u/liiamarl) as there are improvements that can easily be made.
+Also if you have any questions don't hesitate to contact me !